CI/CD Integration Plugin

 Prerequisites:

-- Test agent is enabled.
+- Test tracing is enabled.

 Gradle#